Import OpenTelemetry Data

 #2.1 Install otel-agent

-Refer to the OpenTelemetry documentation (opens new window) for relevant background knowledge.
-If OpenTelemetry is not yet available in your environment, you can quickly deploy an otel-agent DaemonSet in the open-telemetry namespace using the following command:
+If OpenTelemetry is not yet installed in your environment, you can quickly deploy an otel-agent DaemonSet in the open-telemetry namespace with the following command:

 kubectl apply -n open-telemetry -f https://raw.githubusercontent.com/deepflowio/deepflow-demo/main/open-telemetry/open-telemetry.yaml